-A compositional oddity in the volume is a medium-close shot of a placid, malnourished child sitting on the lap of a woman whose head is cropped by the top of the frame (fig. 7.2).
+A compositional oddity in the volume is a medium-close shot of a placid, malnourished child sitting on the lap of a woman whose head is cropped by the top of the frame (Figure.
+7.2).
 Its caption, “Feeling the brunt of war,” evokes the book’s title and suggests the effects of British military policy on children, cared for by despairing mothers who could do little to save them.
 In all of the photos, the bond between mother and child is visually represented as intimate and intact: the mother’s presence is protective, holding or touching the child.
 The absence, or indistinctness, of the mothers’ faces suggests that the photos illustrate a specific experience as well as a general problem: individual fates are interchangeable.
 Here, the mother’s body becomes backdrop and the moral center of the photo: her dark clothing – reminiscent of mourning dress – allows the viewer to better discern the starving body of her pale child.
 Her maternal presence fills the frame, giving the photo a static and monumental quality, effectively closing off the view of the background and training our eyes on the child-in-crisis and the mother-child bond.

 Although funerary photos were taken in the camps for families’ private use, Hobhouse did not publish any of these in her book.
 Nor did she use a now-famous shot of the severely emaciated Lizzie van Zyl, lying near naked and alone in a camp hospital bed shortly before she died.
 Hobhouse had befriended the child and obtained the photo (likely taken by camp inhabitant and photographer Mr. De Klerk) “out of affection for the child.”
 She did not circulate the photo publicly, although about a month after Lizzie’s death in May 1901, it was published by The New Age in London as a depiction of wartime suffering.
 Six months later, the pro-government press, along with Arthur Conan Doyle, used it to denounce Hobhouse and to suggest that Lizzie’s death was intentional: the result of maternal neglect, not camp conditions – a charge Hobhouse vigorously countered.
 At issue was who was to blame for child mortality: were Afrikaner women devoted and loving mothers, deserving of viewer concern, or something more unnatural and sinister?
 The photo of Lizzie showed a lone suffering child, with gaunt, empty gaze and no mother present.
-After its pro-government propagandistic use, Hobhouse chose to include it in her book, but was blocked by her publishers who considered it “too painful for publication.”
+After its pro-government propagandistic use, Hobhouse chose to include it in her book but was blocked by her publishers who considered it “too painful for publication.”
 In reporting this fact, Hobhouse asked readers whether “it is right to shrink from a typical representation, however distressing, of suffering which others have to endure, and which has been brought about by a sequence of events for which we are partly responsible.”